TituxMetal/fullstack-task-manager-client/README.md

 | [ ] | POST /api/tasks       |             | { description (string, minLength = 4), completed (boolean) default false } | { Task }            |
 | [ ] | PATCH /api/tasks/:id  | :id task Id | { description (string, minLength = 4), completed (boolean) }               | { Task }            |
 | [ ] | DELETE /api/tasks/:id | :id task Id |                                                                            | { Task }            |

+# Usage

+Clone this repository with `git clone https://github.com/TituxMetal/fullstack-task-manager.git` and install dependencies `yarn install`.

+## Run the app:

+- in dev mode with `yarn dev` and open http://localhost:3000 in your browser.
+- in production mode with `yarn build && yarn start` and open http://localhost:3000 in your browser

+## Run the app with Docker

+Build the Docker image with `docker build -t task-manager .` then run `docker run -d --rm --name task-manager -p 80:3000 task-manager` and open http://localhost in your browser.

+Or simply push the image from the docker hub with `docker pull tuximetal/fullstack-task-manager:1.0.0` and run it with `docker run -d --rm --name fullstack-task-manager -p 80:3000 tuximetal/fullstack-task-manager:1.0.0` and open http://localhost in your browser.